2024 Tuolumne Accident 圖瓦勒米的一場攀岩意外

 墜落其實是攀岩的一部份,在室內的進階課程裡,教練也經常會引導學生練習安全的 fall,重點不外乎正確的姿勢、不被繩絆到、不撞擊岩壁和墜落的距離。為了翻過外傾的岩面,此時墜落的上半身已向後倒是危險的,多年的經驗讓我腹部本能出力翻正,在空中我已看得到下方,卻再次聽到也看到岩壁崩裂的瞬間「啪」一聲噴出小碎石,下一顆的保護支點是 # 0.4 的 cam,也跟著噴飛。

-After climbing another four or five meters, I hit a small overhanging section and got stuck.
-In the irregular, outward-flaring vertical crack, I tried twice to place different sizes of cams, but neither felt secure.
-On the third attempt, I slotted in a medium size nut with an unextended alpine-draw, called out “Take!” and sat back on the rope.
+After climbing another four to five meters, I hit a small overhanging bulge and got stuck.
+In the irregular and outward-flaring vertical crack, I tried twice to place different sizes of cams, but neither felt secure.
+On my third attempt, I slotted a medium nut with a short sling, called out “Take!” and sat back on the rope.
 The nut trembled reluctantly, then held.
-It was enough for me to rest and catch my breath.
-Suspended in midair, I carefully studied the wall, planned my next moves, and figured I could use a bit of aid to stand up and climb over it.
-But as soon as I stood up, I both saw and heard the crack split open – the nut popped out, and I started falling.
+It was enough to let me catch my breath.
+Suspended in midair, I studied the wallt plotting my next move.
+I figured I could use a bit of aid to stand and mantle over.
+But as soon as I stood, I heard and saw the crack split open, the nut popped out, and I began to fall.

 接下來分隔線之間的內容,我個人的體驗跟我的繩伴有所出入,包含時間的流逝,他所目睹的跟我的雖然同時存在,但現實的經歷卻截然不同。